Madahva/My-learning-area/Notes/Front-end/6) React/React Main Concepts.md

 ```

+By default, effects run after every completed render, but you can choose to fire them [only when certain values have changed](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).

 You can tell React to _skip_ applying an effect if certain values haven’t changed between re-renders.
 To do so, pass an array as an optional second argument to `useEffect`.

 ```jsx
 useEffect(() => {